DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fees-and-maintenance-loans.md

 $student-finance-calculator$

+## Check your eligibility for a scholarship or bursary

 You may also be eligible for a scholarship or bursary, depending on the subject you're training to teach.

 You do not have to pay a scholarship or bursary back.
 You'll receive this as well as your tuition fees and maintenance loans.

 Find out if you're eligible for a [scholarship or bursary](/funding-and-support/scholarships-and-bursaries).